Mobile Search Menu

 “I keep a fruit knife in my truck, and you'll see me suddenly stop every day to cut a HoneyBell to eat it when they get ripe,'' he says.
 “It's one of those simple pleasures."

 For those who don't have access to a HoneyBell grove, shipping the fruit is a preferred method, and has been for decades.
-Harry & David first included HoneyBells in its “Fruit of the Month Club" in 1995.
+Harry & David first included HoneyBells in its “Fruit-of-the-Month Club" in 1995.
 In 2008, it bought a Florida gift fruit company, Cushman's, running it as a separate brand until 2014, when it became incorporated into the Harry & David assortment.

 How did HoneyBell become such a go-to gift for shipping?
-"Through the years, people have recognized the HoneyBell as a premium piece of fruit, and they like to share that experience with people who have never had HoneyBells," Banack says.
+"Through the years, people have recogized the HoneyBell as a premium piece of fruit, and they like to share that experience with people who have never had HoneyBells," Banack says.
 “It makes a wonderful gift."

 The reason the fruit is called a "HoneyBell" is somewhat self-explanatory: Its juice is, as the saying goes, sweet as honey, and it has a slight neck, giving it a bell shape.
 Adding to its attractiveness is the beautiful shade of orange a HoneyBell turns when it hits peak ripeness, which Banack says is due to its condensed ripening period and abrupt changes in weather.
-Unlike grapefruits and oranges, which can hang on trees for months, the HoneyBell grows into a green-skinned fruit that changes to a deep orange after cold fronts hit the groves, a period of only about 30 days.
+Unlike grapefruits and other oranges, which can hang on trees for months, the HoneyBell grows into a green-skinned fruit that changes to a deep orange after cold fronts hit the groves, a period of only about 30 days.

 HoneyBells are, of course, wonderful to eat on their own, but there's so much more you can do with them.
 From infusing water to adding natural sweetness to giving a citrus-y kick to a salmon dish, they have a variety of uses — all of them delicious.